 195 Grand St.

-How to Get There: From Katz’s Deli, walk south of Orchard St. for two blocks until Grand St. and head west eight blocks (about half a mile).
+How to Get There: From Katz’s Deli, walk south on Orchard St. for two blocks until Grand Street and head west eight blocks (about half a mile).

 Time to head back to the hotel.
 Grab a subway at one of the three MTA Subways Stations near Canal Street with service on the J, N, Q, R, W, Z and 6 trains.

 With a central location, Midtown/Times Square offers lots of options for families, close to dining, shopping and subway stations.

 Founded by John Jacob Astor, the St. Regis New York offers a stately property with in-room chandeliers and upholstered walls.
 Guests of the St. Regis can arrange the use of a chauffeur-driven Bentley.
 And St. Regis’s King Cole Bar created the Bloody Mary.
 If it’s a special occasion, this is your hotel.

 Suites with Kitchenettes

 The Residence Inn New York Manhattan Times Square offers a midtown location near Times Square with two bedroom suites.
 The suite has a kitchenette with a full-size refrigerator, dishwasher, microwave and sink that makes take-out and between-meals snacks a breeze.
 Breakfast and WiFi are included in the room rate.